 In another incident involving a fish allergy, the allergy was listed in the medical record, but as a drug allergy rather than a food allergy.
 That patient, who was not as alert as normal because of a treatment, did not realize he was eating fish and immediately began to react.
 Even with medication, he need to be transferred to the intensive care unit for intubation.
 “There are so many instances where something could go wrong,” says Wallace.

-Yet there are hospitals that are rising to the challenge, and employing technology to design tools and systems to keep patients with food allergies safe.
+Yet there are hospitals that are rising to the food allergy challenge, and employing technology to design tools and systems to keep allergic patients safe.

 Kelsey Bierlein is the informatics dietitian at Seattle Children’s Hospital, and her job includes maintaining the diet software that houses all the kitchen’s food items, recipes and menus.
 Her hospital has recently converted to the ‘room service’ model, which allows patients to order what they want, when they want it, provided it’s in line with their diet order from the medical staff.